chamarairesh1982/SearchSinhalaBot/README.md

 # 🛕 Sinhala Dhamma Search Bot

 A fast, intelligent Sinhala-language Dhamma search engine built with HTML, JavaScript, and GitHub Pages.
+Now enhanced with AI-powered semantic search using TensorFlow.js.

 Searches Buddhist teachings (ධර්ම දේශනා), Nibbana concepts (නිවන්), and more — 100% free and offline-capable.